The key parameters that govern translation efficiency: RESULTS

-this regime is called the maximal current (MC) regime.
-Assuming uniqueness of $x_{\min}$, this flow of characteristics describes the MC phase entirely.
-Its density is characterized by qualitatively different profiles left and right of $x_{\mathrm{min}}$: For $x< x_{\mathrm{min}}$, $\rho(x)$ is described by the upper branch (obtained by replacing $J_R$ with $J_{\max}$ in \eqref{eq:rho_r}), while for $x> x_{\mathrm{min}}$, $\rho(x)$ is described by the lower branch (obtained by replacing $J_L$ with $J_{\max}$ in \eqref{eq:rho_l}).
+which is limited only by the minimum elongation rate $\lambda_{\min}$.
+Its density is characterized by qualitatively different profiles to the left and right of $x_{\mathrm{min}} = \arg\min_x \lambda(x)$: For $x< x_{\mathrm{min}}$, $\rho(x)$ is described by the upper branch (obtained by replacing $J_R$ with $J_{\max}$ in the equation for $\rho_R$), while for $x> x_{\mathrm{min}}$, $\rho(x)$ is described by the lower branch (obtained by replacing $J_L$ with $J_{\max}$ in $\rho_L$).
 That is, a branch switch occurs at $x_{\min}$ (where $\rho(x_{\min}) = (1+\sqrt{\ell})^{-2}$).
 We proved more generally that every global minimum of $\lambda$ regulates the traffic of particles (like a toll reducing the traffic flow) in this fashion: incoming densities to the left of it are always described by the upper branch whereas outgoing particles on the right follow the lower branch.
-Interestingly, this implies that in the case of multiple global minima, the density between two consecutive minima must undergo a discontinuous jump from lower to upper branch (for more details, see the Appendix) \end{enumerate}
+In particular, this implies that in the case of multiple global minima, the density between two consecutive minima must undergo a discontinuous jump from lower to upper branch (for more details, see \sref{sec:phase_transition} of STAR Methods and Figure~S2).

-As shown in \fref{fig:phase_diagram}(b), the densities predicted by our analysis agree well with Monte Carlo simulations in all regimes of the phase diagram.
-Our phase diagram generalizes the one obtained for the homogeneous 1-TASEP, as our results reduce to the known formulas \cite{blythe2007nonequilibrium} when $\ell=1$ and $\lambda$ is constant.
-Interestingly, our analytic formulas for the flux and densities in the hydrodynamic limit are in agreement with recently published power series results for the discrete process in the special case of $\alpha \ll \lambda_{\min}$ \cite{szavits2017deciphering}.